Halithor/MordheimRebalancedCostSystem/warbands/WoodElfWarband.md

 **Special Rules:**

-- **Natural Stealth –** If a Pathfinder is Hiding, enemy models suffer -1 to their initiative values for determining if they can detect him.
+- **Natural Stealth** - If a Pathfinder is Hiding, enemy models suffer -1 to their initiative values for determining if they can detect him.

 ## Henchmen